krustowski/rou2exOS/README.md

 ![rou2exOS startup](https://blog.vxn.dev/images/posts/rou2exos/cover.webp)

 To run the OS, you can use the attached ISO image from any Release, and run it in QEMU emulator.
-The system was also tested on x86_64 baremetal (booted from the USB flash disk).
+The system was also tested on the x86_64 baremetal (booted from the USB flash disk).

 ## How to build and run